eunseon02/DynOSAM/docs/media/INSTALL.md

 ## Docker Install instructions

-DynoSAM has been tested on x86_64 and aarm64 (with a NVIDIA ORIN) devices using the [two docker files](../../docker/) provided.
+DynoSAM has been tested on __x86_64__ and __aarm64__ (with a NVIDIA ORIN NX) devices using the [two docker files](../../docker/) provided.
 See the [REAMDE.md](../../docker/README.md) for more detail on hardware used etc.

 We provide scripts to build and create docker containers to run and develop DynoSAM which is intendend to be mounted within the created container.

+> NOTE: with the current setup the embedded device only supports ROS Jazzy.
+The code should compile on either device without modification.

 ### Folder Structure
 To DynoSAM code to be changed within the docker environment, we mount the local version of the code within the container.
 To ensure this happens smoothly please download the DynoSAM code in the following structure